top of box

 Installing and running abcm2ps on a Macintosh under OS X.

-Since Macintosh users currently don't have a dedicated bagpipe scoring program available on the market, we'll concentrate on running abcm2ps on this particular platform.
+Since Macintosh users currently don't have a lot of selection of compatible bagpipe scoring programs (other than CelticPipes)—and it's the computer that I have easy access to!—we'll concentrate on running abcm2ps on this particular platform.

 Download.

-Download the lastest installation package from abcplus.sourceforge.net, it'll look something like: "abcm2ps-3.12.28.pkg".
+Download the lastest installation package from abcplus.sourceforge.net, it'll be noted as the appropriate file for OS X and look something (likely not exactly) like "abcm2ps-8.14.2-osx.zip".

 Installation.

-Double-click this downloaded package file to launch installer and follow all the steps (accept license, choose your drive location, put in your password, etc.).
+If you have a package file (not a folder) then double-click this downloaded package file to launch installer and follow all the steps (accept license, choose your drive location, put in your password, etc.).
+With an installer, you can skip to the next section "Making your life easier".

 Launch the "Terminal" application to take us to the "Unix heart" of OS X.

-At the prompt—usually ends with a "%" symbol—type:
+At the command line prompt—usually ends with a "%" or "$" symbol—type:

 cd ~

 Now, as of Mac OS X 10.3 (Panther), Apple set the default Unix command shell to be bash.
-If you upgraded to 10.3 or later (rather than a clean install) you may still be running the alternative tsch Unix shell.
+If you have an older computer and upgraded to 10.3 or later (rather than a clean install) you may still be running the alternative tsch Unix shell.
 If you are not sure what shell you are running on your system, at the prompt type:

 echo $SHELL